Table of Contents

 File paper Forms 1099 and 1096.
 File Copy A of all paper Forms 1099 with Form 1096, Annual Summary and Transmittal of U.S. Information Returns, with the IRS.
 For electronically filed returns, see By March 31 below.

 File paper Forms W-2 and W-3.
-File Copy A of all paper Forms W-2 with Form W-3, Transmittal of Wage and Tax Statements, with the Social Security Administration (SSA).
+File Copy A of all paper Forms W-2 with Form W-3, Transmittal of Wage and Tax Statements, with the SSA.
 For electronically filed returns, see By March 31 next.

 This publication is for employers of agricultural workers (farmworkers).
 It contains information that you may need to comply with the laws for agricultural labor (farmwork) relating to social security and Medicare taxes, FUTA tax, and withheld federal income tax (employment taxes).
 Agricultural employers report social security and Medicare taxes and withheld federal income tax on Form 943 and report FUTA tax on Form 940.